Master of Music (Orchestral Performance)

 How do I apply?

 There are three components to the application process.
-Applicants must complete components 1 and 2 by the application closing date and will be notified about item 3.
+Applicants must complete components 1 and 2 by the application closing date.

 If you are an Aboriginal and/or Torres Strait Islander person, you may like to contact our Faculty’s Wilin Centre for Indigenous Arts and Cultural Development before proceeding.
 They can assist you with your application and provide you with additional information about your study options.